Marginal Risk of severe weather for central Texas

 High and low forecast temperature values represent air temperature.

 Last Update: 5:32 am AKDT Oct 30, 2014

 Forecast Valid: 7am AKDT Oct 30, 2014-6pm AKST Nov 5, 2014

 WIND FORECASTS REFLECT THE PREDOMINANT SPEED AND DIRECTION

 EXPECTED.
 SEA FORECASTS REPRESENT AN AVERAGE OF THE HIGHEST

 ONE-THIRD OF THE COMBINED WIND WAVE AND SWELL HEIGHT.

-Saturday: S wind 5 to 10 kt.
-Mostly sunny.
-Seas 3 to 4 ft.
+- Saturday Night S wind 5 to 10 kt.
+Showers likely.
+Seas 5 to 6 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.